Njugi92/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves betty from /tmp to /tmp/my first directory Delete the file betty from /tmp/my first directory Delete the directory my first directory in /tmp directory
+moves betty from /tmp to /tmp/my first directory Delete the file betty from /tmp/my first directory Delete the directory my first directory in /tmp directory Lists all files even hiden,in long format of both current directory,parent directory and boot directory